 Differences between observers can influence coral reef survey data, but are unlikely to influence the outcome of this study.
 Fish and sponge data were both collected by a single expert observer.
-Coral data were collected by three observers, but new observers’ species identifications and counts were inter-calibrated with those of another observer during a training period of at least 15 dives before their data were incorporated into the study
+Coral data were collected by three observers, but new observers’ species identifications and counts were intercalibrated with those of another observer during a training period of at least 15 dives before their data were incorporated into the study

 Recognizable taxonomic units

 Fish, corals and sponges were identified to the most specific taxonomic group possible in the field.
-All fish were identified to species, while corals and sponges were collected multi-species RTUs (D. Ward & Stanley, 2004) rather than species for the following reasons: (1) taxonomists reassigned taxa thought to be different species to the same species after the study began, (2) taxonomists divided a single species into multiple species after the study began, and (3) several species are visually indistinguishable in the field.
+All fish were identified to species, while corals and sponges were identified as multi-species RTU’s (D. Ward & Stanley, 2004) rather than species for the following reasons: (1) taxonomists reassigned taxa thought to be different species to the same species after the study began, (2) taxonomists divided a single species into multiple species after the study began, and (3) several species are visually indistinguishable in the field.
 In all cases, the lowest resolution RTU was used.
 For example, in 1994 the coral Montastraea annularis was recognized to be three separate species (M. annularis, M. faveolata, and M. franksi) (Weil & Knowlton, 1989).
 Although the species can now be distinguished visually, and were counted separately after 1994, the aggregate was used because the study began in 1992 before the distinction was discovered.

 Functional groups